 Observing Fair Trade Month: why it means not taking the short-cuts

-October marks National Fair Trade Month in the United States: a month dedicated to raising awareness of the importance of fair trade, and the promotion of buying and using socially and commercially responsible products.
+October marks National Fair Trade Month in the United States: a month dedicated to raising awareness of the importance of fair trade and promoting socially and commercially responsible products.

 If you’re reading this on our website, you’ve probably already heard of fair trade.
 Yet, despite the term’s ubiquity, its full meaning still eludes most of us, with the numerous fair trade entities — from certification bodies to national organizations and international networks — adding to the confusion.

-Fair trade came about when it became clear that globalization and free trade facilitated the Global North’s exploitation of producers in the Global South, as corporations from the former capitalized on existing power imbalances to cut costs by outsourcing land, labor and other resources from the latter.
-With a global supply chain, it became impossible for anyone to know who or what processes had been involved in the production and distribution of the goods they were buying.
+Fair trade came about when it became clear that globalization and free trade facilitated the exploitation of producers in the Global South, with corporations from the Global North capitalizing on existing power imbalances to cut costs by outsourcing land, labor, and other resources.
+With a global supply chain, it became impossible to know who made our products or what processes were involved in the production and distribution of goods.

-The fair trade movement attempts to address these inequities by setting standards for partnerships between businesses and producers to ensure transparency and guarantee the respectable livelihoods of those producers.
-Examples of such standards include minimum price guarantees for ingredients, no forced or child labour, organic production processes, and premiums being paid for local community development.
+The fair trade movement attempts to address these inequities by setting standards for partnerships between businesses and producers that ensure transparency and guarantee respectable livelihoods for all producers involved.
+Examples of such standards include minimum price guarantees for ingredients, no forced or child labor, organic production processes, and fair trade premiums for local community development.

-Fairtrade International, World Fair Trade Organization, Fair Trade USA, Fair For Life… each organization and label comes with similar yet distinct focus, boasts a range of fair trade claims, and requires varying levels of transparency and stringency.
-With so many organizations and certification schemes co-existing and being associated with the term “fair trade”, it’s no wonder that consumers struggle to know where to look.
+Fairtrade International, World Fair Trade Organization, Fair Trade Federation, Fair For Life… each organization and label comes with similar yet distinct focus, boasts a range of fair trade claims, and requires varying levels of transparency.
+With so many fair trade organizations and certification schemes co-existing, it’s no wonder that consumers struggle to know where to look.

-- Long-Term Direct Trading Relationships… between end user and producer… between end user and producer
+- Long-Term Direct Trading Relationships… between end user and producer

 - Payment of Fair Prices… which covers the cost of production, pays workers fairly, and leaves enough profit to reinvest

-- No Child, Forced or Otherwise Exploited Labor… by addressing the root causes of labor exploitation… by addressing the root causes of labor exploitation
+- No Child, Forced or Otherwise Exploited Labor… by addressing the root causes of labor exploitation

-- Workplace Non-Discrimination, Gender Equity, and Freedom of Association… which grants the rights of workers to organize and bargain collectively… which grants the rights of workers to organize and bargain collectively
+- Workplace Non-Discrimination, Gender Equity, and Freedom of Association… which grants workers the right to organize and bargain collectively

-- Democratic & Transparent Organizations… that empower small-scale producers and workers with a voice
+- Democratic & Transparent Organizations… that give small-scale producers and workers a voice

 - Safe Working Conditions & Reasonable Work Hours… which protect workers rights

-- Investment in Community Development Projects… through fair trade premiums, for example\
+- Investment in Community Development Projects… through fair trade premiums

-- Environmental Sustainability… such as organic farming methods or other additional work that values environmental stewardship
+- Environmental Sustainability… such as organic farming methods or additional work that values environmental stewardship

 - Traceability and Transparency… to both producers and consumers

-The basic principles of fair trade outline the minimum standards that we should be expecting from businesses as we build towards a just and sustainable future.
-These days, however, fair trade is increasingly being criticized for not really being fair.
-Much of this can be attributed to voluntary corporate commitments, where profit-seeking corporations create their own ambiguous certification schemes and claim it as “fair trade”, thereby cutting costs by avoiding minimum price guarantees.
-Just like the term “sustainable”, “fair trade” has become misused because profit-seeking brands turn to “fair washing” as a marketing strategy.
+The basic principles of fair trade outline the minimum standards that we should expect from businesses as we build towards a just and sustainable future.
+These days, however, fair trade is increasingly criticized for not being truly fair.
+Much of this can be attributed to voluntary corporate commitments, where profit-seeking corporations create their own ambiguous certification schemes and claim it as “fair trade.”
+Just like the term “sustainable”, “fair trade” has become misused as brands turn to “fair washing” as a marketing strategy.
 To combat this, Fair World Project has also created consumer guides (listed at the end of this article) on how to avoid falling for fair washing.

 What does Fair Trade mean to Grow Ahead?

-In Grow Ahead, we often talk about how consumers in cities can be more involved despite being geographically divorced from on-the-ground and frontline communities.
-When practiced right, fair trade is both about keeping businesses accountable and about empowering consumers to turn each purchase into an inherently political act.
+At Grow Ahead, we often talk about how consumers in cities can be more involved despite being geographically removed from frontline communities.
+When practiced correctly, fair trade is both about keeping businesses accountable and empowering consumers to turn each purchase into an inherently political act.
 Accurate and transparent fair trade information empowers consumers who have the financial means and purchasing power to make their purchases with intention.

 - Where are the trees planted?